intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Architecture/Storage.md

 - The primary datasets are ingested, transformed, and stored in four repositories (_edge_, _monitoring_, _analytics_, _reporting_).

-- Secondary datasets provide relatively static master and extended data stored in the _extended_ and _graph_ repositories.
-Data in these repositories are combined as external tables with primary datasets through joins.
+- Secondary datasets provide relatively static master and extended data and are stored in the _extended_ and _graph_ repositories.

+    Data in the secondary repositories are combined as external tables with the primary datasets through joins.

 _Repository_ archetypes and their abbreviated mnemonics and qualifiers are listed below.